-The notice that the resident graduates studying theology at Harvard beginning in the 1811-1812 academic year are now being supervised.
+News that resident graduates studying theology at Harvard beginning in the 1811-1812 academic year are now being supervised.

 This is the first history of the Divinity School and lists those who had attended.
-The copy in R.B.R. has a handwritten copy of Dr. Palfrey's corrections as to names dated 16 July 1840.
+One of the copies in Historical Collections has a handwritten copy of Dr. Palfrey's corrections as to names dated 16 July 1840.

 Channing's plea for the need for educated ministers and for theological education at Harvard was used as the preface for a plea for contributions and subscriptions for membership in a Society for the Promotion of Theological Education at Harvard University.

 Society for the Promotion of Theological Education at Harvard University.
 An Account of the "Society for the Promotion of Theological Education in Harvard University" formed in Boston, July 17, 1816 : with the constitution, rules &c.
 Boston : Printed by John Eliot, 1816.
-[R.B.R. tract BV4019.S62 S62 1816; Tracts 252 no. 6]
+[Harvard Logon]

 Constitution and Rules of the Theological Seminary of the University in Cambridge, printed at the beginning of: Norton, Andrews.
 Inaugural Discourse: Delivered before the University in Cambridge, August 10, 1819.
 Cambridge: Printed by Hilliard and Metcalf, at the University press; Sold also by Cummings & Hilliard, 1819.
 [Pamph.
 BV 4025.Z91; Tracts 235 no. 6; Tracts 318 no. 1; Tracts 566 no. 16; Tracts 612 no. 2].